walles/px/README.md

 usage and present that in one or more columns.

 # TODO Misc
-* In the details view, list processes as `Name(PID)` rather than `PID:Name`.
+* In the details view, list two processes that were created just before the current one and two processes that were created just after the current one.
-To humans the name is more important than the PID, so it should be first.

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available